 Everyday stress from work and family life can impact a relationship between couples.
 Significant events like a job loss, infidelity or a death in the family can result in emotional rifts that tear couples apart.
 A psychotherapist can intervene as a trusted umpire and coach to bring the relationship back on track.

-In fact, when the situation requires it, psychotherapists can step in to help separating couples negotiate equitable childcare plans and co-parenting strategies to allow you to part with civility for the sake your children.
+In fact, when the situation requires it, psychotherapists can step in to help to separate couples negotiate equitable childcare plans and co-parenting strategies to allow you to part with civility for the sake of your children.

 The myriad of modern family constellations can create conditions that keep family members from working as a unit.
-Consequently, parents often need guidance with how to respond to their children as they grow.
-The transition through adolescence is turbulent for many families and working through divorce and co-parenting can throw a family completely off kilter.
+Consequently, parents often need guidance on how to respond to their children as they grow.
+The transition through adolescence is turbulent for many families and working through a divorce and co-parenting can throw a family completely off-kilter.
 This is when therapy for the entire family can bring perspective.

-Family therapy is also very helpful for adult siblings looking to resolve historical rifts or those who cannot agree about care arrangements for their aging parents.
+Family therapy is also very helpful for adult siblings looking to resolve historical rifts or those who cannot agree about care arrangements for their ageing parents.

 Psychotherapy provides the ideal intervention for all these situations.
 The therapist will schedule meetings, one-on-one, with individuals and then with the unit together.
 The goal is to instill self-reflection and arm each family member with an understanding of how the “family system” works.
 In time, this allows individuals to moderate their behaviour to reduce squabbles and disagreements.

 Change is a constant with growing children.
-Their brains, specifically, their prefrontal cortex, remains undeveloped until age 25.
-This means children are incapable of functioning like well adjusted adults in many situations.
+Their brains, specifically, their prefrontal cortex, remain undeveloped until age 25.
+This means children are incapable of functioning like well-adjusted adults in many situations.
 It leaves them vulnerable to emotions they may not know how to navigate without an adult’s help.
 Child therapy helps kids understand and regulate their emotions better.

 Similarly, young children and teenagers with anxiety, mood, or behaviour difficulties find psychotherapy extremely beneficial because the therapist stands in to provide a supportive space to work out their feelings, independent of their parents.